IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 Independent of the congestion detection, ref_wnd is increased by a fix increment for each RTT.

-The reference window increases multiplicatively after a number of congestion free RTTs.
-The increase factor is adjusted relative to aprevious max value and the time elapsed since last congestion event.
+The reference window increases multiplicatively after a number of congestion free RTTs, this enables a faster convergence to a higher link speed.
+The increase factor is also adjusted relative to a previous max value.
-This enables a faster convergence to a higher link speed.

 ## Sender Transmission Control {#sender-tc}